 - Hosting an Awesome Poker Game at Home: Drinks and Snacks

 Ashley Adams has been playing poker for 50 years and writing about it since 2000.
-He is the author of hundreds of articles and two books, Winning 7-Card Stud (Kensington 2003) and Winning No-Limit Hold'em (Lighthouse 2012).
+He is the author of hundreds of articles as well as Winning 7-Card Stud (Kensington 2003).
 He is also the host of poker radio show House of Cards.
 See www.houseofcardsradio.com for broadcast times, stations, and podcasts.

 Photos: "Ready for poker," Laura, CC BY 2.0; "Poker Chips," Indi Samarajiva, CC BY 2.0; "Poker XII," Bastian Greshake, CC BY-SA 2.0; "New custom ceramic chip set," BigMikeSndTch, CC BY 2.0; "Poker anyone?" uzi978, CC BY-SA 2.0;.

 Be sure to complete your PokerNews experience by checking out an overview of our mobile and tablet apps here.
 Stay on top of the poker world from your phone with our mobile iOS and Android app, or fire up our iPad app on your tablet.
 You can also update your own chip counts from poker tournaments around the world with MyStack on both Android and iOS.

 - 1 Hosting an Awesome Poker Game at Home: The Poker Table

 - 2 Hosting an Awesome Poker Game at Home: Who to Invite

 - 3 Best Poker Chips: Top Poker Chip Sets for Home Games in 2020

 - 4 Hosting an Awesome Poker Game at Home: Tournaments vs. Cash Games

 - 5 Hosting an Awesome Poker Game at Home: Playing Cards